zohaib87/xe-theme/README.md

 About XeFramework
 =================

-This is just another WordPress framework.
+This is just another WordPress framework + build process.
 It is built for developers to create awesome and highly customizable themes for clients or sell it on any marketplace.

 [Click Here](http://docs.xecreators.pk/xe-framework) for detailed documentation.